 You don’t want to remove stains from marble counters with anything too abrasive because the scratches will be more challenging to fix than any water spot.
 A soft bristle brush or plastic scraper is softer than marble, but something metal like a razor can easily dig in.

-If the brush doesn’t scrub all of the build-up off the counter, try upgrading to dry 0000 steel wool.
+If the brush doesn’t scrub all of the build-up off the counter, try upgrading to steel wool.
+We recommend these steel wool soap pads.
 The super-fine wool is a popular finishing tool for woodwork and metal, providing a clean, polished look without the risk of damage that you would get from coarser varieties.

 After you wipe the stain with your dish soap and water mixture, gently rub the spot with the steel wool until the mark is gone.
 Rinse with water to remove any lingering residue or debris, and dry the surface thoroughly.